CristopherH95/CPSC-481-Project-1/README.md

-# CPSC-481-Project-1
-"Giraffe Cover" lisp project for CPSC-481 Artificial Intelligence
+Project 1 Giraffe Cover

+Written by: Cristopher Hernandez

+Contact: cristopherh@csu.fullerton.edu

+Class: CPSC-481-03

+Introduction:
+  This project is to write a Lisp program to find a sequence of moves for a chess giraffe that “covers” (visits all the squares) minimally on a 7x7 chess board.
+A square can be visited only once in a minimal “cover”.
-A "Giraffe" is a special chess piece which can:
+  A "giraffe" is a special chess piece which can:
     - Move like a knight
     - Move like a rook (with the limitation that 'rook' style moves are 1 space at a time max).

-The goal is to perform a "Giraffe Cover" of a 7x7 (0-indexed) board.
+  The goal is to print out a sequence of coordinates (as a list) which the giraffe could use to perform the minimal cover.

-In other words, the goal is to find a path, starting from (0, 0) which covers all spaces of the board.
-No repeats are allowed in moves.

-This solution uses a recursive tree-walk to find a path from the starting point.
+External Requirements:
+  None

+Build:
+  Executable from the command line without compilation.

+Installation:
+  Only the project_1.lisp file is required.

+Setup:
-#### implementation tested in Common Lisp 2.49
+  This solution was written and tested with GNU Common Lisp for Windows.
+  CLISP for windows can be found here: https://sourceforge.net/projects/clisp/files/

+Usage:
+  run on command line:
+  clisp project_1.lisp

+Extra Features:
+  None

+Bugs:
+  No known bugs at this time.